Nmyhi/cogniCraft/testing.md

 ## AUTOMATED TESTING

-The Automated Testing includes all the testing that is carried out by test code like Jest, W3C HTML, and CSS validation.
+The automated Testing includes all the testing that is carried out by test code like jest, W3C HTML, and CSS validation.

+The jest test is to Follow!

 ###  W3C Validator